hsutter/cppfront/docs/cpp2/functions-and-variables.md

 TODO

 All parameters and other objects in Cpp2 are `const` by default, except for local variables.
-For details, see [Design note: Capture](https://github.com/hsutter/cppfront/wiki/Design-note%3A-Capture).
+For details, see [Design note: `const` objects by default](https://github.com/hsutter/cppfront/wiki/Design-note%3A-const-objects-by-default).

 ## Control flow